 My Llama Mía sets provide options for differentiation.
 For example, I have game sets with the irregulars are identified for novice or struggling learners.
 I also have game sets that cover regular verbs exclusively.

-You can find my Llama Mía game sets here, or check out my EDITABLE TEMPLATES so that you can create your own!
-The templates are ready for text or to print and go.
+Feel free to check out my ready to go Llama Mía Spanish class games, or grab the EDITABLE TEMPLATES so that you can create your own!
+The templates are ready for you to enter text digitally, or to print and create on the go (like during lunch duty… I won’t tell!)

 Some other ideas for SPEAKING stations activities:

 Each student would preferably get their own sheet throughout the day, so I often offer this one to be completed via Google Classroom on the iPad.
-0 printing required!
+N0 printing required!